Actcheng/100-days-of-code/r2-log.md

 2. Kaggle competition: https://www.kaggle.com/c/understanding_cloud_organization
 3. Personal website

+### R2D13: 7 Sep, 2019
+Learning about time series analysis in Python.
+I think I should start to train my own model.
+And daily Leetcode challenges!
+(2 hr)

 ### R2D12: 6 Sep, 2019
 Still on problems about binary tree.
 Not sure about how to implement and use DFS and BFS.
 Also looking at time series basics for a Kaggle competition.
 (3 hr)